-It’s almost impossible to manually generate hundreds of these long strings of text without making mistakes.
+It’s almost impossible to manually generate hundreds of these long text strings without making mistakes.

 When using UTMs, mistakes are very costly.
-A simple typo or capitalization error in any of the UTM parameters will ruin the accuracy of the data tracked in google analytics.
+A simple typo or capitalization error in any UTM parameter will ruin the accuracy of the data tracked in google analytics.